 outward.
 Arterial aneurysms can be found in many locations throughout

-Risk factors for developing an aortic aneurysm include:
+Risk factors for developing an aortic aneurysm include hypertension, smoking,

-An abdominal aortic aneurysm can develop in anyone, but it is most frequently
+aortic aneurysm can develop in anyone, but it is most frequently seen

-seen in males over 60 with one or more risk factors.
-Aneurysms usually
+in males over 60 with one or more risk factors.
+Aneurysms usually develop

 discovered during a work-up for vague abdominal or back pain.
 The larger